bootstrap-vue/bootstrap-vue/src/components/form-input/README.md

   Use the `number` or `trim` props instead.
 - Older version of Firefox may not support `readonly` for `range` type inputs.
-- Input types that do not support `min`, `max` and `step` (i.e. `text`, `password`, `tel`, `email`, `url`, etc) will silently ignore these values (although they will still be rendered on the input markup) if values are provided.
+- Input types that do not support `min`, `max` and `step` (i.e. `text`, `password`, `tel`, `email`, `url`, etc.) will silently ignore these values (although they will still be rendered on the input markup) if values are provided.

 **Caveats with predictive text entry and IME composition entry:**